The way you will get your flu vaccine this year has changed.

 CHANGE TO SURGERY SERVICE

-Due to the ongoing outbreak we are putting in place a series of measures to keep all our patients and staff as safe as we possibly can:
+Due to COVID-19 we have put in place a series of measures to keep all of our patients and staff as safe as we possibly can:

-We would like to thank all our patients for their understanding and ask if you could share this information as widely as possible.
+We would like to thank all our patients for their understanding.

 New East Lothian Mental Health Line (01620 642 963)